 Ceritinib is a type of targeted therapy called a tyrosine kinase inhibitor.
 Ceritinib works by targeting and blocking receptors found on the cancer cells, which in turn blocks the tumor's ability to grow.
 This medication acts specifically on tumors that have an abnormality in a gene called ALK (anaplastic lymphoma kinase).
 Your oncology team will test your tumor for this abnormality, which must be present for this medication to work.

 Ceritinib comes in a capsule form and is taken once a day.
 The capsule should be swallowed whole (do not break or chew) on an empty stomach (take 2 hours before or after eating).
-If you miss a dose, you can take it as soon as you remember up to 12 hours before the next scheduled dose.
+If you miss a dose, you can take it as soon as you remember, up to 12 hours before the next scheduled dose.
 If it is less than 12 hours until the next dose, do not take the missed dose.
 Do not take two doses at once to make up for the one you missed.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
 These include (but are not limited to): grapefruit, grapefruit juice, ketoconazole, rifampin, phenytoin, St. John's wort, warfarin, and fentanyl.
 Be sure to tell your healthcare provider about all medications and supplements you take.

-Take anti-nausea medications if prescribed.
-If you continue to have nausea or vomiting, notify your doctor or nurse so they can help you manage this side effect.
+Talk to your doctor or nurse so they can prescribe medications to help you manage nausea and vomiting.
 In addition, dietary changes may help.
 Avoid things that may worsen the symptoms, such as heavy or greasy/fatty, spicy or acidic foods (lemons, tomatoes, oranges).
 Try antacids, (e.g. milk of magnesia, calcium tablets such as Tums), saltines, or ginger ale to lessen symptoms.
-Read the Nausea and Vomiting Tip Sheet for more suggestions.

 Call your doctor or nurse if you are unable to keep fluids down for more than 12 hours or if you feel lightheaded or dizzy at any time.

 Your oncology team can recommend medications to relieve diarrhea.
 Also, try eating low-fiber, bland foods, such as white rice and boiled or baked chicken.
 Avoid raw fruits, vegetables, whole grain breads, cereals and seeds.
 Soluble fiber is found in some foods and absorbs fluid, which can help relieve diarrhea.
 Foods high in soluble fiber include: applesauce, bananas (ripe), canned fruit, orange sections, boiled potatoes, white rice, products made with white flour, oatmeal, cream of rice, cream of wheat, and farina.
 Drink 8-10 glasses on non-alcoholic, un-caffeinated fluid a day to prevent dehydration.
-Read Low Fiber Diet for Diarrhea for more tips.

-Ceritinib can cause liver toxicity, which your doctor may monitor for using blood tests called liver function tests.
+This medication can cause liver toxicity, which your doctor may monitor for using blood tests called liver function tests.
 If you develop elevations in your liver function tests, your healthcare provider may need to lower your dose or stop the medication.
 Notify your healthcare provider if you notice yellowing of the skin or eyes, your urine appears dark or brown or pain in your abdomen, as these can be signs of liver toxicity.